QubitPi/machine-learning-model-release-definition-templates/README.md

 [![GitHub Workflow Status][GitHub Workflow Status badge]][GitHub Workflow Status url]

-A [Screwdriver CD template] that deploys [immutable][Immutable Infrastructure] instances of Machine Learning models as REST API to AWS through HashiCorp.
+A [Screwdriver CD template] that deploys [immutable][Immutable Infrastructure] instances of Machine Learning models as REST API to AWS.
 It uses the [screwdriver-template-main npm package] to assist with template validation, publishing, and tagging.

 This release definition contains the following templates: